PopGirma1/java-ddos-simulator/README.md

 For details, see `REQUIREMENTS.html` or https://bitbucket.org/vwchu/eecs3214-a2/downloads/02.pdf

-Also see the `report.pdf` for implementation and design details.
+Also see the `report.pdf` for implementation, design, compilation and usage details.

 ### Note